Success-The-Analyst/Tableau-Project-/README.md

 - **Content Added Over the Years**: A trend showing the growth in content added to Netflix from 2008 to 2020.

 ## Data Source
 - The data used in this analysis includes global Netflix content data, including information on movies, TV shows, genres, and the number of Netflix subscribers.
-This data is visualized using the Tableau workbook file (`Netflix Analysis.twbx`).
+This data is visualized using the Tableau workbook file (`Netflix Content and Subscriber Analysis.twbx`).

 ## Features
 - **Content Type Distribution**: Interactive charts showing the percentage of TV shows vs movies in Netflix's catalog.